PDF program

 Hypothyroidism in pregnancy: When guidelines meet reality

-Robin Peeters (The Netherlands)
+Robin Peeters (Netherlands)

 10:00–10:20